canonical/ubuntu-pro-client/dev-docs/howtoguides/how_to_release_a_new_version_of_ua.md

     b.
 Create a new bug on Launchpad for ubuntu-advantage-tools and use the format defined [here](https://wiki.ubuntu.com/UbuntuAdvantageToolsUpdates#SRU_Template) for the description.
       * The title should be in the format `[SRU] ubuntu-advantage-tools (27.1 -> 27.2) Xenial, Bionic, Focal, Jammy`, substituting version numbers and release names as necessary.
+      * If any of the changes for the SRU is in the [Early Review Sign-off list](../references/early_review_signoff.md), include a pointer in the `[Discussion]` section to where the discussion/approval of that feature took place (if possible).

     c.
 For each Launchpad bug fixed by this release (which should all be referenced in our changelog), add the SRU template to the description and fill out each section.
       * Leave the original description in the bug at the bottom under the header `[Original Description]`.